c-pj/racing-game/README.md

 Open MS.exe to play the demo.

-Press Alt+F4 to close window within the demo.
+Press Alt+F4 to close the demo.

 Keyboard & Mouse Controls:
     &emsp;- W = Throttle